 At 49, This Reverend Entered Medical School to Save Lives

-Single mother of four Suzanne Watson has always wanted to be a doctor but like Espina, money was never the main motivation.
+Single mother of four Suzanne Watson has always wanted to be a doctor.
+However, like Espina, money was never the main motivation.
 She recognized a much higher recompense in that pursuit, relating to a very sad episode of her life.

 Watson came close to realizing her dream when she entered medical school in 1991, but it didn’t go well then.
 She already had a nine-month-old baby and another on its way in her first year.
-Unable to continue her studies due to such family obligations, she dropped out and later became a reverend.
-And when she lost her husband to depression-related suicide in 2002, her faith provided the most needed refuge.
+Unable to continue her studies due to these family obligations, she dropped out and later became a reverend.
+When she lost her husband to depression-related suicide in 2002, her faith provided a much-needed refuge.

 In time, though, she became convinced that she should do more to help others with mental health issues and decided to become a psychiatrist when she was 48.
-Putting in motion an extremely bold plan, she spent the next year studying for the Medical College Admission Test and, once she had a score high enough, applied for medical school.
+Putting in motion an extremely bold plan, she spent the next year studying for the Medical College Admission Test and then applied for medical school.

 Looking back now, she jokes about the fact that she received the acceptance letter and her American Association of Retired Persons card the same week.
 She is, therefore, a firm believer not only in a divine power but also in the idea that you are never too old to follow your dreams.

-As of the summer of 2020, she was a senior resident at the University of Nevada, Reno, and had just one more year to go before she finally realizes what she has set out for.
+As of the summer of 2020, she was a senior resident at the University of Nevada, Reno, and had just one more year to go before she finally realizes what she set out to do.

 From Fixing Cars to Fixing People After Turning 40

-As a car mechanic, Allamby worked hard and managed to build his own auto repair business later.
+As a car mechanic, Allamby worked hard and managed to build his own auto repair business.
 However, at the age of 40, he made the move to medical school — already 25 years into his working life.

 Like Watson, Allamby had four children when he joined a class of fellow medical students who were the same age as some of his own kids.
-That never discouraged him either.
+That never discouraged him.
 What was somewhat challenging was the amount of information he says he had to “digest” daily.

 With the two-hour commute and family duties of both a father and a husband, finding more time to study was hard.
-Yet eventually, Allamby was happy to find his “rhythm,” and the process became easier also thanks to the support he received from his professors and classmates.
+Yet, eventually, Allamby was happy to find his “rhythm,” and the process became easier thanks to the support he received from his professors and classmates.